 Real Estate Development Risks.
 The strategy may involve investment of a limited amount of capital in select types of real estate developments, which are subject to additional risks.
 Such risks include, without limitation, risks relating to the availability and timely receipt of zoning and other regulatory approvals, the cost and timely completion of construction (including risks beyond the control of the Invesco Advisers, such as weather or labor conditions or material shortages), and the availability of both construction and permanent financing on favorable terms.
 These risks could result in substantial unanticipated delays or expenses and, under certain circumstances, could prevent completion of development activities once undertaken, any of which could have an adverse effect on the investment.
-Properties under development or properties acquired for development may receive little or no cash flow from the date of acquisition through the date of completion of development and may continue to experience operating deficits after the date of completion.
+Properties under development or properties acquired for development may receive little or no cash flow from the date of acquisition through the date of completion.
 In addition, market conditions may change during the course of development that makes such development less attractive than at the time it was commenced.